Sling TV Vs. DirecTV Stream - 11 Facts You Need To Know

 Sling TV’s base plans are cheap, but they have a small number of channels compared to DirecTV Stream’s more expensive but more robust entry-level plans.
 If you want more channels through Sling TV, you have to buy add-on bundles.
 Confusingly, the channels you get with each Sling TV bundle varies depending on which Sling TV base plan you have.

-For example, let’s say that you cut the cord and buy Sling Orange for $30.
+For example, let’s say that you cut the cord and buy Sling Orange.
 You stick with Orange for a few months and then you decide you miss watching one of your favorite cable TV channels, Oxygen.

 But there’s no way to get Oxygen with Sling Orange.
 You have to upgrade to Orange + Blue, and then get the Lifestyle Extra add-on.